Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 This is where loss aversion gets personal.

-Compare that to paying your rent.
+Compare that to paying rent.
 You never "lose motivation" to pay rent because the consequences of not paying are real and immediate.
 Loss aversion ensures you prioritize it.

 The same principle applies to any goal.
 When quitting costs you something tangible, your brain's threat-detection system kicks in and fights to avoid the loss.
 When quitting costs nothing, your brain shrugs and moves on.